83 Mi.(134 KM)

 Anza-Borrego’s unique cactus-shrub ecosystem features a wealth of flora and fauna.
 Plants along these roads include the the palo verde tree, velvet mesquite, a variety of cacti, and massive, flowering ocotillo.
 Seasonal wildflower displays (March/April) can be seen along the route, for which it was purposefully designed.
 Throughout the park, visitors may catch a glimpse of bighorn sheep, kit foxes, mule deer, coyotes, greater roadrunners, golden eagles, black-tailed jackrabbits, ground squirrels, kangaroo rats, quail, prairie falcons, or even mountain lions.
 In the reptile family, there are countless lizards, desert iguanas, chuckwallas, and red diamond rattlesnakes.

-In terms of difficulty, the Anza-Hapaha Overnighter is a 5 out of 10.
+In terms of difficulty, the Anza-Hapaha Loop is rated 5 out of 10.
 This doesn’t mean it’s easy.
 However, with the proper planning and preparation, it’s not difficult.
 The three main reasons it was assigned a five are: 1.
 Its sandy roads contain some deep sections that may require walking; 2.
 There is no water along the way; and 3.
-There are a couple places that require bike portage at the end of Pinyon Wash, just before Pinyon Wash Road.
-These massive boulders require lowering the bike down, which might be difficult to do solo.
-That’s not to say it’s not possible, but you might need to remove luggage and gear and do it in phases.
+There are a couple places that require bike portage within Mine Wash, just before Mine Wash Road.
+You might need to remove luggage and gear and do it in phases.
 See the Must Know tab for other details.

 - Spectacular wildflower displays around the super bloom, usually in March